Bedruthan Steps

 50° 29' 9" N 5° 2' 3" WBedruthan Steps is a dramatic stretch of coastline in North Cornwall.

-It is said that the outcrops were put there by Bedruthan, a giant, and used as stepping stones.
+Bedruthan Steps is said to have aquired it’s name from the the lage rocky outcrops which are scattered down the beach and as legend is told, were put there by Bedruthan, a giant, who used them stepping stones.

-At low tide the beach itself stretches for over a mile with plenty of interesting rockpools, gullys and places to explore.
+At low tide the beach itself stretches for over a mile with plenty of interesting rockpools and gullys.

 As the numerous warning signs point out, the cliffs are dangerous – as are the tides, and it’s easy to become cut off at high tide if care isn’t taken.
 Be extra vigilant with an incoming tide.